Intermesh/groupoffice-docs/migrate/nextcloud.rst

 Before creating users, :ref:`setup groups and module permissions <user-groups>`.

 Start by creating users manually or :ref:`import them via a csv or file <user-import-export>` in Group-Office.
-`Here you can find how to export Microsoft Office 365 users <https://learn.microsoft.com/en-us/answers/questions/4910422/how-do-i-create-a-report-of-365-users-with-their-e>`_.
+`Here you can find how to export Nextcloud users <https://apps.nextcloud.com/apps/user_migration>`_.

 .. note:: Also consider if you want to use an :ref:`SSO solution with OpenID connect<oauth2>`, :ref:`IMAP authentication <map-authentication>` or or :ref:`LDAP authentication <ldap>`.

 E-mail
 ------

+Nextcloud uses similar technology for the mailserver.
+You could let Group-Office connect to the same IMAP server.
+Alternatively you can migrate the mail using imapsync.

 When migrating mail we use `imapsync <https://imapsync.lamiral.info/>`.